WHAT WE BELIEVE

 Marriage, gender and sexuality

-We believe that God wonderfully and immutably creates each person as male or female.
+We believe that God wonderfully creates each person as male or female.
 These two distinct, complementary genders together reflect the image and nature of God (Genesis 1:26-27).
 Rejection of one’s biological gender is a rejection of the image of God within that person.

 We believe that the term “marriage” has only one meaning: the uniting of one man and one woman in a single, exclusive union, as delineated in Scripture (Genesis 2:18-25).